Best Practices Against Data Leaks

 Building on that article, here are my thought on how to stay safe online:

 The most essential thing to not having all your data leaked is not reusing a password EVER.
 By reusing a password and a site with that password gets compromised that means the attackers get access to all other sites where you use that password.
 The most common way for people to ‘hack’ you is to find ‘data dumps’ with your password and username and then try it on big sites such as Facebook or Gmail.
 If you do it right it means it’s impossible for you to remember your passwords.
 Which brings me on to the next topic.

 2. Use a password manager

+Password managers such as 1Password and LastPass is something essential to our current digital lives.
+These programs won’t only store your passwords but will help you create new good passwords.
 If you don’t have to use a password manager’s passwords you can use my password generator.
 It creates truly unique passwords which I guarantee no one will crack*.

-3. Two Factor Authentication
+3. Multi Factor Authentication

 The most common factor of authentication is using something you know, like a password.
 Two factor authentication or multi factor authentication means using two or more factors of authenticating.

 - Something you know (Like a password)